hoaixuimay/vdc_voucher_assignment/README.md

 **Limited: SMS text message is not implemented yet**

-Example:
+#### Example:

-Return voucher code when process time is short.
+**Return voucher code when process time is short < 30s.**
 ![](images/buy_voucher_in_1s.PNG)

-Return voucher code when process time is longer than 30s.
+**Return a waiting message when process time is longer than 30s.**
 Note that if process is running, when you get bought vouchers for this number.
-This buying voucher will not appear in result.
+Then this buying voucher will not appear in result.
 This buying voucher will appear when process running finish.
 (Use getVouchers request to check when processing and when processed)
 ![](images/buy_voucher_in_60s_process_time.PNG)